-Legislative initiative in 2007 resulted in new laws concerning cross connection control and backflow prevention.
-The Rhode Island Department of Health promulgated rules that outline mandatory and enforceable regulatory requirements concerning the installation of backflow prevention appurtenances in both residential and commercial buildings.
+The Rhode Island Department of Health promulgated rules that outline mandatory and enforceable regulatory requirements concerning the installation of backflow prevention appurtenances in both new residential and commercial buildings.
 The new requirements focus on "containment."
 Containment will require the installation of an appropriate backflow prevention device directly after the meter in the vicinity where the water service enters the building.
 Rhode Island plumbing code also requires the installation of thermal expansion controls in conjunction with the backflow device installation.
-To be in compliance with the new regulations, the Kent County Water Authority has revised its Rules and Regulations to include implementing a full scale cross connection control initiative.
-We will keep our customers informed of these changes in future updates on the "E-News" section of our website.
-A copy of the current Kent County Water Authority Rules and Regulations can also be obtained at our office or online at www.kentcountywater.org.